sfproductlabs/haswarm/README.md

 # High Availabilty Docker Swarm Config
 My notes after trying to use consul, traefik for docker swarm.
-This is not recommended.
+This is **not recommended**.
 [Use my new project instead](https://github.com/sfproductlabs/roo).

 ## TL;DR
 * Update the [docker-compose.yml](https://github.com/dioptre/haswarm/blob/master/docker-compose.yml) docker swarm/stack to suit your infrastructure.